-Is your learner P Plate ready?
+Is your learner P-plate ready?

-Your learner driver's readiness all depends on the preparation they've done; the current average learner driver's preparation is not adequate.
+Your learner driver's readiness depends on the preparation they've done; the current average learner driver's preparation is not adequate.

-If your learner driver has had typical learn-to-drive experiences, he or she will probably have a typical risk of crashing on their P's - even if he/she has a great attitude and you think they're an OK driver.PREPARE FOR SAFE P PLATE DRIVING, NOT FOR THE DRIVING ASSESSMENT
+If your learner driver has had typical learn-to-drive experiences, they will probably have a typical risk of crashing on their Ps – even if they have a great attitude and you think they're an OK driver.

-Prepare your learner driver for safe P plate driving, and the test will come easily.
-Don't try it the other way around.BLUR THE LINE BETWEEN L'S AND P'S TO MAKE A SAFER TRANSITION
+Prepare your learner driver for safe P-plate driving, and the test will come easily.
+Don't try it the other way around.

 In theory, if there is no difference in the situations immediately before and after licensing, the risk should not change.
-By making the learning experiences as similar as possible to real P plate driving, you can reduce the risk for your learner driver.
+By making the learning experiences as similar as possible to real P-plate driving, you can reduce the risk for your learner driver.